-Here are a few advanced job roles or specialty areas for experienced Network IT professionals:
+Here are a few advanced job roles for experienced Network IT professionals:

 Developers (or programmers or coders) work with programming “languages” to develop applications or programs that tell computers, devices, servers and websites how to function.
-A mobile app is an application for your phone.
 When Amazon’s website tells you that if you bought that item, you’ll like this item, a developer wrote a program for that.
 When Pandora knows what songs to play for you, a coder did that.
 Like video games?
 Thank a coder.
 That’s who developed it.

 Developers learn to code with various coding languages such a Microsoft .NET/Visual Studio – which is the foundation language for most enterprises.
 But there are many coding languages that are more specific to different aspects of any project.

 Developers are generally people that like puzzles and games and other things that challenge them mentally.
 Many coders are also musicians.
 As companies determine new business initiatives, such as improving customer experience, new website functions or improving internal operating efficiencies, developers determine the technology to make those things happen.